kube-logging/kube-logging.github.io/docs/quickstarts/kafka-nginx.md

      > Note: You can use the `ClusterOutput` and `ClusterFlow` resources only in the `controlNamespace`.

-1. Create an Elasticsearch `output` definition.
+1. Create a Kafka `output` definition.

      ```yaml
     kubectl -n logging apply -f - <<"EOF"